#We Are Here For Culture Supported by the Culture Recovery Fund

 The Friends of the Church of St Mary Magdalene Huntshaw was established on 16th February 2018.
 Our aims are to raise funds for the maintenance and preservation of the church and to encourage enjoyment and appreciation of it by the people of Huntshaw and the wider community.

-Our church is not used for weekly worship, but is valued and required by the community for local events and festivals.
-Our next service is planned for the Harvest Festival (dtc)
+Our church is valued by the community for local events and festivals.
+See below our planned services for the coming months.